 4.1.
-In case of an emergency, in particular an emergency taking place in combination with an internal or external hazard, plant staff should assess the overall situation on the site and ensure that the emergency command and control structure is capable of directing the response in accordance with established accident management guidance.
+In an emergency, in particular an emergency taking place in combination with an internal or external hazard, plant staff should assess the overall situation on the site and ensure that the emergency command and control structure is capable of directing the response in accordance with established accident management guidance.
 If required, contingencies developed to re-establish the command and control structure should be implemented.

 4.2.
-Once the staff of the main control room, while executing the EOPs, have reached the point of entry to the mitigatory domain, or the emergency director has determined that SAMGs should be applied, or the point of entry to SAMGs is reached by some other specified basis, the transition from EOPs to SAMGs should be made.
-The main control room staff should initiate actions under the SAMGs that apply until the responsibility for recommending or deciding on actions is transferred to another appropriate structure.
-This occurs when this structure is operable and its staff are informed about the overall situation, have evaluated the plant status and are ready to give the first recommendation or decision on the execution of an SAMG.
+Once the main control room staff, while executing the EOPs, have reached the point of entry into the mitigatory domain, or the emergency director has determined that SAMGs should be applied, or the point of entry to the use of SAMGs is reached on some other specified basis, the transition from EOPs to SAMGs should be made.
+The main control room staff should initiate actions under the SAMGs, which will apply until the responsibility for recommending or deciding on actions is transferred to another appropriate structure.
+This transfer occurs once the appropriate structure is operable and its staff are informed about the overall situation, have evaluated the plant status and are ready to give the first recommendation or decision on the execution of an SAMG.
 The main control room staff should continue to execute actions already initiated in the preventive domain, providing that they are consistent with the rules of usage of the SAMGs.

 4.3.
 The technical support centre should reassess conditions at the plant at regular intervals as the severe accident progresses to confirm or adjust the priorities for mitigatory actions.
-Recommendations should be presented by the technical support centre in written form to the decision maker, who will decide on the course of actions to be taken.
+Recommendations should be presented by the technical support centre in written form to the decision maker, who will decide on the course of action to be taken.
 Records should be kept of all recommendations made.

 4.4.
 Decisions on actions to be taken should be given to the control room staff in a form that minimizes misunderstandings.
-The main control room staff should confirm the actions they are being directed to take and should report back the progress of the actions taken and the impact that these have on the plant.
+The main control room staff should confirm the actions they are being directed to take and should report back the progress of the actions taken and the impact that these actions have had on the plant.
 Oral communication (by telephone or other suitable means) with the main control room staff and the supplementary control room staff should preferably be carried out by a staff member of the technical support centre who is or has been a licensed operator.
-Prior to recommending or attempting to execute any action, the feasibility of the proposed action should be checked considering the allowable time frame for the action to be effective.
+Before recommending or attempting to execute any action, the feasibility of the proposed action should be checked to ensure that there is sufficient time for the action to be effective.

 4.5.
-Essential plant parameters should be displayed in the main control room and in the technical support centre in an easily accessible way, e.g. by optical means (displays) or on a wall board, and in a manner that ensures that long term station blackout will not lead to loss of data.
+Essential plant parameters should be displayed in the main control room and in the technical support centre in an easily accessible way (e.g. by electronic displays or on a wall board) and in a manner that ensures that long term station blackout will not lead to loss of data.
 Trends should be noted and recorded.
-Actions taken should also be recorded, as well as other relevant information, such as the EOP or SAMG applicable at the time, emergency alerts for the plant and the planned releases of radioactive material.
+Actions taken should also be recorded, as should other relevant information, such as the EOP or SAMG applicable at the time, emergency alerts for the plant and the planned releases of radioactive material.
 Adequate technical means should be provided for the recording of actions.

 4.6.
-The timing and magnitude of possible future releases as a consequence of SAMG actions, such as planned releases, or as a consequence of ineffective SAMG actions, and the possible release paths, should be estimated at regular intervals, and should be communicated in a suitable form through proper channels to external organizations responsible for off-site actions.
+The timing and magnitude of possible future releases as a consequence of SAMG actions (e.g. planned releases) or as a consequence of ineffective SAMG actions, and the possible release paths, should be estimated at regular intervals and should be communicated in a suitable form through proper channels to external organizations responsible for off-site actions.